borisbaldassari/my-ggi-board/README.md

 ```

 **GitLab Import Project**
-Probably simpler, but be aware that all branches will be duplicated to you own repo.
+Probably simpler, but be aware that all branches and tags from the upstream repository will be duplicated to you own repo.

 In your own GitLab space:
 - Create a new project